 Lumu unlocks the value of your spambox with 3 simple steps:

-The spambox capability is part of Lumu Insights.
-If you are a Lumu Free customer, the ability to ingest and analyze spambox metadata can be enabled as an add-on or you can upgrade to Lumu Insights, which offers you additional correlation capability, and overall better compromise detection.
+The spambox capability is part of Lumu Insights and Lumu Defender.
+If you are a Lumu Free customer, the ability to ingest and analyze spambox metadata can be enabled as an add-on or you can upgrade to Lumu Insights or Lumu Defender, which offers you additional correlation capability, and overall better compromise detection.

 Lumu will assign a unique email address to your organization (1).
 Consult your spam filtering provider for guidance on how to set up your solution to forward all the spam messages to the unique email address provided by Lumu.